Girish-del/Ai-To-Do-Application/Readme.md

 User: I want to do leetcode today.
 User: I want to complete project on AI today.
 User: I want to go running tomorrow.
+User: I am going shopping tomorrow and my tomorrows dinner will be pasta.
+Relatively add all the required ingredients for making pasta under one sub-task.
 User: Are there any tasks pending for me today or tomorrow ?

 See results for yourself and play a little /